Digital Infrastructure Project FAQs

 What is the Digital Infrastructure Project?

-The Digital Infrastructure Project will deliver an ultrafast, gigabit-capable network of fibre infrastructure across St Helens town centre.
-It seeks to address the current poor broadband coverage in the area by providing a new network that will be faster, more resilient, and will provide the next generation of digital infrastructure available for businesses and residents.
+The Digital Infrastructure Project has delivered an ultrafast, gigabit-capable network of fibre infrastructure across St Helens town centre.
+It seeks to address the poor broadband coverage in the area by providing a new network that is faster, more resilient, and will provide the next generation of digital infrastructure available for businesses and residents.
 This will enable and stimulate other activities such as wireless connectivity across the town centre, connecting the new multi-modal bus interchange; development sites such as Glass Futures; and heritage sites such as The World of Glass and Cannington Shaw.

 Why are we doing the project?

-Funded through the Department for Levelling Up Homes and Communities - Towns Fund Programme, this project sets out to provide better connectivity for the immediate St Helens town centre environment.
-Recent pandemic events have highlighted the crucial role that digital technology plays in how we live and work, accelerating the move to online for many residents, businesses, and organisations.
-This has also highlighted greater social inequalities, such as digital exclusion, , and this project seeks to ensure that those who do not have access to sufficient connectivity are not left behind.
+Funded through the Ministry of Housing, Communities and Local Government - Towns Fund Programme, this project sets out to provide better connectivity for the immediate St Helens town centre environment.
+Recent events have highlighted the crucial role that digital technology plays in how we live and work, accelerating the move to online for many residents, businesses, and organisations.
+This has also highlighted greater social inequalities, such as digital exclusion, and this project seeks to ensure that those who do not have access to sufficient connectivity are not left behind.
 The aim of the project is to create a digital environment in which St Helens residents and businesses can thrive, creating economic opportunities, providing better access to skills, training, and employment; and a digital infrastructure that is future proofed for new technologies in the future.

 What is a fibre network?